-- They are more likely to think through and be deliberate with their choices knowing that each one bears different consequences, rather than spouting off impulsive actions.
+- They realize that their choices relate to what comes next.
+They are more likely to think through and be deliberate with their choices.
+They know each one bears consequences and will avoid impulsive decisions.

-They’re also too young to bear the responsibility of being 100% accountable for their choices and shouldn’t be burdened with choice-making for every possible action—that’s a job for parents, not kids.
+They’re also too young to be 100% accountable for their choices.
+We shouldn’t burden them with choice-making for every possible action.
+That’s a job for parents, not kids.
 And sometimes you just have to pick your battles.